haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Several bug fixes relate to Gantt chart views
 * Upload file in page editor throws exception
 * Add a new project page throws exception
+* Display the new user information when user re-login by another account

 Version 5.0.7
 -----------------------------